inerject/pair_translator_bot/README.md

 ```

 See `.env.example` and `compose.example.yml` for details.

+On first use of a new language pair, the bot validates the configured language codes and prepares the character sets used for automatic text-direction detection.
+The result is cached per language-pair configuration, so previously validated pairs can be reused without repeating the setup work.

 `TZ` can also be set in Docker Compose if local timestamps are desired: